dotenv-org/dotenv-org.github.io/docs/integrations/heroku/rails.md

 Learn how to make Heroku, Rails, and Dotenv Vault work together.
 This tutorial assumes you have already created a `.env` file and [synced it](/docs/tutorials/sync).

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-heroku-rails).

 ## Set up Rails with Heroku

 Set up your Rails app to work with Heroku.